The-Eric-Experiment/tee-blog-contents/posts/19-10-2021-goodbye-mercedes/post.md

 [/gallery]

-Every morning, I would make my coffee, sit in bed and while I was drinking it, you'd jump on my chest to lie down making it really difficult for me to drink it.
+Every morning, I would make my coffee, sit in bed and, while I was drinking it, you'd jump on my chest to lie down making it really difficult for me to drink it.
 But I didn't care because it was even better to just rub my face on you shile you were napping on me.

 [gallery]